sph-mn/sph-lib/readme.md

 * copy or symlink exe/sc into a directory listed when executing "echo $PATH". ensure that the execute permission is set ("chmod +x", "ls -l" rwx)

 ## with the installer
-the installer uses the cp utility at this point and works only on gnu/linux

 ```
 su root
 ./exe/install